srihareendra/HR-Analytics/provision-resources/provision-resources.md

     ![](./images/1.7.png " ")

-You may follow the video [here](https://github.com/yash10097/HR-Analytics/blob/master/artifacts/mdw%20-%20idcs.mp4?raw=true), if you are unsure of the above steps.
+You may follow the video [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/OVQA-GCUjlO9VwEdWqHSre02rNj4K6wZ3VsacpzsXNg/n/oradbclouducm/b/bucket-20200907-1650/o/mdw%20-%20idcs.mp4), if you are unsure of the steps above.

 ### STEP 2: Provision the Stack